Edward-RSE/OpenSBLI-HDF5-Stride/README.md

 every second, fourth or nth grid point -- instead of saving data from every grid point.

+The implementation is described in `docs/implementation.md` and the code in each directory is in `io_stride.cpp`.

 ## Building

 The code in this repository does not require OpenSBLI, as we will be prototyping